maxpetul/C3X/README.md

 #### Small Wonder Free Improvements:
 The free improvements wonder effect (granaries from Pyramids etc.) now works on small wonders.
 Note to modders, to set this effect you must use a third party editor like Quintillus' ([thread link](https://forums.civfanatics.com/threads/cross-platform-editor-for-conquests-now-available.377188/)) because the option is grayed out in the standard editor.
 Even worse, if you set the effect then work on the BIQ in the standard editor, the effect won't be saved, so you'd need to set it every time or work exclusively in Quintillus' editor.

-#### No-Raze & No Unit Limit:
+#### No-Raze & Limit Removals:
 The no-raze and no-unit-limit features of earlier modded EXEs have been re-implemented as part of C3X.
 To enable no-raze, edit the config.
 There are separate options to prevent autorazing (the forced destruction of size 1 cities) and razing by player's choice.
+In addition to removing the unit limit, C3X also removes the limit of 256 city improvement types, and lifts the city limit to 2048.

 ## Full Feature List
 All C3X features are listed below.
 See the default config (default.c3x\_config.ini) for descriptions.